Swedish Rite: Membership

 The Swedish Rite has approximately 16,500 members in the Swedish Obedience (of which 15,200 are in Sweden and 1,300 in Finland), 8,000 in Denmark, 3,500 in Iceland, and 16,700 in Norway.

 Members must be at least twenty-one years of age and of good repute; they must be recommended by at least two members, one of whom must have at least the seventh degree and the other at least the third.
 The traditional rule that a candidate must come of his own will and accord is enforced within the Swedish Rite and solicitation of members is strictly prohibited.

 A final requirement is that the candidate professes to adhere to a mainstream Christian faith.
 If the Christian belief of the candidate is in doubt, a birth certificate may be requested; in the Scandinavian countries, birth certificates contain a field for religion.
 Owing to the religious history of the Scandinavian nations, Swedish Rite Freemasonry has strong connections with the various national Lutheran churches, which are the majority churches of all the Swedish Rite nations.
-However, members of any Trinitarian Christian denomination are accepted into membership.
+However, members of any Christian denomination are accepted into membership.
 Membership of certain sects which are unrecognised by the World Council of Churches does not qualify a candidate for membership of the Swedish Rite; these include the Mormons, the Unification Church (the Moonies), and Jehovah's Witnesses.